AngieAngelica/guide/src/pages/ruby/index.md

 Ruby was created by Yukihiro "Matz" Matsumoto and is an <a href='https://github.com/ruby/ruby' target='_blank' rel='nofollow'>open source</a>, dynamic and interpreted scripting language for quick and easy object-oriented programming.
 Which means:

-It's also known to have one of the <a href="https://www.ruby-lang.org/en/community/">largest and friendly community</a> among programming languages.
+It's also known to have one of the <a href="https://www.ruby-lang.org/en/community/">largest and friendliest communities</a> among programming languages.

-*   Ability to make operating system calls directly
+*   The ability to make operating system calls directly
 *   Immediate feedback during development
-*   Variable declarations are unnecessary
+*   Unecessary variable declarations
-*   Memory management is automatic
+*   Automatic memory management
-*   Everything is an object
+*   Object-oriented:Everything is an object
-*   Has "mixin" functionality by module
+*   "Mixin" functionality by module
 *   Iterators and closures

 If you are unfamiliar with some of the concepts above, read on, and don't worry.
-Ruby focus on simplicity and productivity with an elegant syntax that is natural to read and easy to write, like:
+Ruby focuses on simplicity and productivity with an elegant syntax that is natural to read and easy to write, like:
 ```ruby
 # Quick example of Ruby with Object Oriented Programming
 class Greeter